pahancha/pahancha.github.io/_posts/2023-06-14-data-structures-c.md

 };
 ```

-As we can see, the basic low-level data structures in c involve memory, not like other high-level programming languages.
-Even though there is a learning curve, learning data structures in C allows us to explore the inner behavior of data structures and helps us understand them in a better and clearer way.
+As we can see, the basic low level data structures in c, involves memory not like other high-level programming languages.
+Even though there is a learning curve, learning data structures in C, allows to explore the inner behaviour of data structures and helps to understand them in a better and clearer way.